Voter Registration FAQs

 I became a new citizen after the registration deadline.
 Can I still register and vote?

 Yes.
 Persons who become citizens after the close of registration can only vote at the Elections Office up to the seventh day prior to an election.
 New citizens must present a Certificate of Naturalization and declare that they have established residency in San Mateo County.

 Can an ex-felon register to vote and be eligible to vote?

 Yes.
-An ex-felon can register to vote and is eligible to vote in elections if he/she is not currently in prison or on parole for a felony conviction.
+An ex-felon can register to vote and is eligible to vote in elections if he/she is not currently in prison for a felony conviction.

 What is Conditional Voter Registration?